qhull/qhull/README.txt

   - Execute 'rbox 10 | qconvex i TO file' to write results to 'file'.
   - Browse the documentation: qhull\html\index.htm
   - If an error occurs, Windows sends the error to stdout instead of stderr.
-    Use 'TO xxx' to send normal output to xxx and error output to stdout
+    Use 'TO xxx' to send normal output to xxx

   To improve the command window
   - Double-click the window bar to increase the size of the window